OldSociety/sanity-bot/README.md

 Provides information about the user executing the command:
 - Username of the user
 - The date the user joined the server

-Using a table for `/fate` commands was a good way to concisely list commands and their descriptions.
-For consistency and clarity, let's do the same for the `/spooky` commands.
-Here's an updated version using a table format for better readability:

 ---